Rajaa-01/Smart-Cyber-Defense-Dashboard/README.md

 Smart Cyber Defense Dashboard bridges the gap between **cyber threat intelligence** and **AI analytics**, delivering a unified, interactive, and evolving platform for cyber defense professionals.
 It transforms raw data into meaningful, visual, and predictive insights to strengthen digital resilience.

----

-## License
-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.